-- (i) The Company shall establish cooperation agreements with local administrative organizations in accordance with Applicable Law and these agreements may include the establishment of local development and participation funds, local participation committees and local environmental monitoring committees. - (j) The Company will consult with Local Government to provide appropriate compensation upon resettlement of herder families located on the Mining Area who are directly impacted by the Project. - (k) The Company shall make as a priority training, recruiting and employing citizens of local communities in the affected region. - (l) The Company shall support special business development programs to assist in starting and growing local businesses so they can supply the Project, as well as the expansion and diversification of the State business partners so that they are not fully dependent on the Project. - (m) The Company shall continue to actively build and maintain productive working relationships, based on principles of transparency, accountability, accuracy, trust, respect and mutual interests, with non-governmental organizations, civic groups, civil councils and other stakeholders.
+- funds, local participation committees and local environmental monitoring committees. - The Company will consult with Local Government to provide appropriate compensation upon resettlement of (j) herder families located on the Mining Area who are directly impacted by the Project. - (k) The Company shall make as a priority training, recruiting and employing citizens of local communities in the affected region. - (1)The Company shall support special business development programs to assist in starting and growing local businesses so they can supply the Project, as well as the expansion and diversification of the State business partners so that they are not fully dependent on the Project. - The Company shall continue to actively build and maintain productive working relationships, based on principles of transparency, accountability, accuracy, trust, respect and mutual interests, with non-governmental organizations, civic groups, civil councils and other stakeholders.